Nicknamely/archLinux-Installatioin/README.md

 I recently upgraded my laptop with a new 1TB SSD and 16GB RAM.
 With an Intel i5-6440HQ CPU and Intel HD 530 GPU, I decided to reinstall a clean, modern, and optimized Arch Linux system (minimal but not that "minimal") .
-This guide is intended for programming and school use, and can serve as a reference for others.
+This guide is intended for programming and school use, and can serve as a reference for others(hoping).
 I chose to migrate from ext4 to Btrfs for the features.

 I opted not to use encryption due to the inconvenience of double login screens.
-I plan to set up encryption once I have a laptop with TPM support, allowing for a single themed login screen.
+I plan to set up encryption once I have a laptop with TPM support (hopping for a framework13), allowing for a single themed login screen.
 Your advice and insights are welcome as I want to learn and improve.

-This guide is based on extensive documentation, prompting, and video tutorials.
+This guide is based on extensive documentation, "AI" prompting, and video tutorials.
 There are still areas for improvement and further study, such as Btrfs swap configuration ( see files).